 (A) Physicians licensed in accordance with M.G.L. c.
 112 § 2 who perform body art procedures as part of patient treatment are exempt from these regulations.

-(B) Individuals who pierce only the lobe of the ear with a presterilized single-use stud-and-clasp ear-piercing system are exempt from these regulations.

 4. Restrictions

 (A) No tattooing, piercing of genitalia, branding or scarification shall be performed on a person under the age of 18.

 (B) Body piercing, other than piercing the genitalia, may be performed on a person under the age of 18 provided that the person is accompanied by a properly identified parent, legal custodial parent or legal guardian who has signed a form consenting to such procedure.

+(C) No body art shall be performed upon an animal.

+(D) The following body piercings are hereby prohibited: piercing of the uvula, piercing of the tracheal area; piercing of the neck; piercing of the ankle; piercing between the ribs or vertebrae; piercing of the web area of the hand or foot; piercing of the lingual frenulum (tongue web); piercing of the clitoris; any form of chest or deep muscle piercings, excluding the nipple; piercing of the anus; piercing of an eyelid, whether top or bottom; piercing of the gums; piercing or skewering of a testicle; so called “deep” piercing of the penis – meaning piercing through the shaft of the penis, or “trans-penis” piercing in any area from the corona glans to the pubic bone; so called “deep” piercing of the scrotum – meaning piercing through the scrotum, or “Trans scrotal” piercing; so called “deep” piercing of the vagina.

+(E) The following practices are herby prohibited unless performed by a medical professional licensed by the Commonwealth of Massachusetts and working within their scope of practice: tongue splitting; braiding; three-dimensional/beading/implantation; tooth filling/fracturing/removal/tattooing; cartilage modification; amputation; genital modification; introduction of saline or other liquids

 5. Operation of Body Art Establishments